-The Human Thermal Extension is comprised of detailed human models to accurately simulate how the human will perform in transient and multi-dimensional scenarios.
-Engineering teams in cabin comfort, seat modeling, HVAC systems, clothing, and even wearables can develop a true understanding of their users and the time it takes to achieve thermal comfort.
+The Human Thermal Extension comprises detailed human models to accurately simulate how the human will perform in transient and multi-dimensional scenarios.
+Engineering teams in cabin comfort, seat modeling, HVAC systems, clothing, and even wearables can develop a proper understanding of their users and the time it takes to achieve thermal comfort.

 Build Better Models with our Database

 This extension works within TAIThermTM to provide a transient analysis of the human based on activity level, clothing layers, and vehicle or weather conditions.
 It contains a large database of human models with both male and female physiology and many clothing options.
 The database allows you to set up simulations quicker and create models to meet your design specifications.